-- When patient care is transferred to another EMS provider, the initial provider must transfer care to an individual with an equivalent or higher level of training (e.g. EMT to EMT, ALS to ALS, ground to air medical crew) except in the following situations: - a.
-Transfer to a lower level provider is permitted by applicable protocol or when ordered by a medical command physician. (e.g. ALS agency releases patient care and/or transport to BLS agency) - b.
-Patient care needs outnumber EMS provider resources at scene and waiting for an equivalent or higher level of care provider will delay patient treatment or transport.
+- 1. When patient care is transferred to another EMS practitioner, the initial practitioner must transfer care to an individual with an equivalent or higher level of training (e.g. EMT to EMT, ALS to ALS, ground to air medical crew) except in the following situations: - a.
+Transfer to a lower-level provider is permitted by applicable protocol or when ordered by a medical command physician. (e.g. ALS service releases patient care and/or transport to BLS service) - b.
+Patient care needs outnumber EMS provider resources at scene and waiting for an equivalent or higher level of care practitioner will delay patient treatment or transport.